-Processes can be a combination of guidelines, checklists and step by step instructions.
+Processes can be a combination of guidelines, checklists and step-by-step instructions.
 Written processes and procedures convey how you want things done to achieve consistent results.
-Written processes should be clear, concise, replicable, and leave no room for ambiguity.
+Written processes should be clear, concise, and replicable and leave no room for ambiguity.
 If you don’t include essential components in your documentation, such as when and how something should be done, you leave the business open to risk.

 Cross-training between the team is vital and easy to implement using the B.O.S.

 Your B.O.S. needs a section dedicated to your people.
 This section is often referred to as your H.R.
 Department.
 It’s important to define what is H.R. related to your people and what is H.R. management.
 Both have their place but are accessible at different levels.